First Dark Matter Search Results From Coherent CAPTAIN-Mills: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the support of the Department of Energy, the National Science Foundation, Los Alamos National Laboratory LDRD funding, and support from PAPIIT-UNAM grant No. IT100420.
-We also wish to acknowledge the support of LANSCE Lujan center and Accelerator Operations and Technology (AOT) division, and LANL High Performance Computing.
+We also wish to acknowledge the support of LANSCE Lujan center and Accelerator Operations and Technology (AOT) division.
+This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No.\,89233218CNA000001.
 Special thanks to Deion Fellers for setting up the germanium detector and collecting the gamma ray data near the CCM120 detector.